 Shop names and building designs allude to his own past, or that of other Disneyland “imagineers.”
 For example, Hotel Marceline is named after the small town in Missouri where Disney spent part of his youth.
 Period photos of Fort Collins, provided by Disney imagineer Harper Goff, who grew up in the Colorado town, helped inspire the design of some buildings.

 From glimpses of the future at Tomorrowland to the rustic world of Frontierland, the scenery changes quickly in the Magic Kingdom.
 Take a swashbuckling cruise (and look for Johnny Depp as a devilish Captain Jack Sparrow) on the raucous Pirates of the Caribbean ride, then step outside to smell of fresh beignets at New Orleans Square.
 It’s a quick walk to Fantasyland, where little ones can catch a ride on an elephant on the classic Dumbo ride, and pint-size princesses wait with wild-eyed anticipation to meet Elsa, Ariel, Belle, and other classic Disney heroines.
 Make sure your youngsters are light-saber ready for any adventures by signing them up for Jedi Training Academy.
 Travel into the deep and see Dory and the gang on the Finding Nemo Submarine Voyage , or zap your opponents with lasers in Toy Story-inspired Buzz Lightyear Astro Blasters.
 For more galactic explorations, blast off on Space Mountain.

 Rev up for retro fun in at Cars Land, the star attraction in Disney California Adventure Park.
-This colourful high-octane “land” recreates the world of Radiator Springs from the Cars animated movie series.
-The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café, the Cozy Cone Motel, and the colourful rocky outcroppings and Southwest landscapes of the Cadillac Range.
+This colorful high-octane “land” recreates the world of Radiator Springs from the Cars animated movie series.
+The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café, the Cozy Cone Motel, and the colorful rocky outcroppings and Southwest landscapes of the Cadillac Range.

 Of course, what would a trip to Cars Land be without a road trip?
-So buckle up for the ride of your life on the Radiator Springs Racers, where you’ll come grill-to-grill with Lightning McQueen, Doc Hudson, and other favourite characters from the movie.
+So buckle up for the ride of your life on the Radiator Springs Racers, where you’ll come grill-to-grill with Lightning McQueen, Doc Hudson, and other favorite characters from the movie.
 And at Mater’s Junkyard Jamboree, take a hoedown-style spin on dancing tractors.